|a mush of puréed carrots|

 It was years before I realised I liked carrots.
 I quite liked them as a small child as I enjoyed their sweet crunch.
 As a teenager I was bored with them - often the only edible ingredient in a school meal.
 Mmmn, carrots again today.
 But by the time I was in my 20's I had begun to feel a distinct antagonism.
 What you may wonder had the poor carrot done to feel my disdain?

 It was not the carrot's fault.
 In those days I didn't eat meat.
 I wasn't a vegetarian, I just didn't like meat.
 I didn't like factory farming either.
-But my decision to forego meat was not out of any crusading zeal, although it was quite fashionable amongst my peers.
+But my decision to forego meat was not out of any crusading zeal, although it was quite fashionable among my peers.
 It was the time of Live Aid and naively we thought it made us better people.
 But I have to confess it wasn't much of a hardship since I didn't feel as if I was missing out on anything.
 Except when it came to a good meal out.

 It isn't even so long ago that if you went to a restaurant in England and asked for a vegetarian option you would either be sneered at by the waiters or ridiculed by friends and colleagues.
 I once spent an entire business lunch, where the others riffed for an hour or so on the absurdities of people who didn't eat meat.
 Although their feeble jokes about how weedy and sickly vegetarians were fell somewhat short of the mark, confronted by the epitome of healthy country wench - that would be me - blonde, pink-cheeked and buxom!